Everton Luiz: Real Salt Lake

 In January 2019, Everton Luiz was loaned to Major League Soccer club Real Salt Lake until the end of the year with an option to buy.

 In December 2019, Real Salt Lake exercised their option to buy Everton Luiz ahead of the 2020 season.

 Return to Europe

 In July 2022, Everton Luiz was transferred to Belgian club Beveren.

+Return to Brazil

+After playing abroad for over a decade, Everton Luiz returned to his homeland and signed with Laguna for the 2026 season.